JetBrains/kotlin-web-site/docs/topics/jvm/jvm-get-started-spring-boot.md

 ## Next step

-Start by [creating a Spring Boot project](jvm-create-project-with-spring-boot.md) with Kotlin.
+Start by [creating a Spring Boot project](jvm-create-project-with-spring-boot.md) with Kotlin using IntelliJ IDEA.

 ### See also